OnionUI/Onion/README.md

 #### Installation (Upgrade):
 - Backup your saves, states and scraped images
-> - Saves are located at /Retroarch/.retroarch/saves/_corename_
+> - Saves and playtimes are located at /Retroarch/.retroarch/saves/_corename_
 > - States are located at /Retroarch/.retroarch/states/_corename_
 - Delete all folders from your SD except "BIOS" and "Roms"
 - Unzip the ".tmp_update" folder to the root of your SD.